 Is Cardio or Strength Training Better to Lose Belly Fat?

 For short-term weight loss, we're talking a few weeks or a month, Dr. Harrison said it doesn't matter whether you do cardio or lift weights, but there's a catch.
 If you're trying to lose fat, "Weight training is almost certainly better because of your increased muscle mass and its ability to continue to burn more calories at rest," he explained.
-Another reason Dr. Harrison advises doing more strength training than cardio is because cardio has the potential to burn both fat and muscle.
+Another reason Dr. Harrison advises doing strength training over cardio is because cardio has the potential to burn both fat and muscle.

 How Often Should I Work Out to Lose Belly Fat?